 To avoid violating FERPA:

 It is a FERPA violation to publicly post grades by student's names or ID numbers without their written consent.
-Faculty and staff who wish to publicly post grades must either obtain students' written consent or use randomly generated numbers known only to the the instructor and individual students to whom those numbers have been assigned.
+Faculty and staff who wish to publicly post grades must either obtain students' written consent or use randomly generated numbers known only to the instructor and individual students to whom those numbers have been assigned.

 Do not notify students of their grades via postcard.